MicrosoftDocs/learn/learn-pr/github/configure-dependabot-security-updates-on-github-repo/includes/5-manage-dependabot-notifications-reporting.md

-In this unit, you will learn how to manage your Dependabot notifications.
+In this unit, you'll learn how to manage your Dependabot notifications.
 Properly managing these notifications will help you better secure your repository and make sure that important issues are promptly noticed by the right people.

 You can always view information about vulnerable dependencies in your repository's **Security** tab.
 GitHub also notifies repository owners and users with admin permissions by default anytime a new alert is detected.
 To receive a Dependabot alert, admins must be watching the repository, have enabled notifications for security alerts or all activity on the repository, and must not be ignoring the repository.
 The Dependabot alerts unit explained how admins can also grant other users access to view Dependabot alerts.

-GitHub never publicly disclose vulnerability information for any repository.
+GitHub never publicly shares vulnerability information for any repository.
 This information is only available to repository owners, people with admin permissions, and users who have been granted the appropriate access as explained in the Dependabot alerts unit.

 By default, users receive notifications in the following manner: